Helping Kids Avoid Summer Setback

 Here are some ideas to help with reading skills:

 • SSR: Something we do is Sustained Silent Reading (SSR) each day.
 This helps keep reading skills going on.
-Follow the link to learn more on this.
+This is when you all sit down and silently read together–including mom!
+It is a great activity to have a break for everyone each day and it also gives mom some downtime.
+Follow the link to learn more about this.

 • Limit Easy Outs: You can also immensely help with reading skills if your child is a reader by limiting things like television and video games.
-When your child doesn’t have those things to turn to, reading can be an acceptable choice for how to spend time.
+When your child doesn’t have those things to turn to, they will often turn to reading.
+If they can’t do tech, reading can be an acceptable choice for how to spend time in their eyes.
+If tech is always available, there is a good chance they will take that option over reading.

-• Have Reading Goals: Join your local library’s summer reading program (see Summer Reading Programs).
-Create a reading program of your own for the neighborhood.
+• Have Summer Reading Goals: Join your local library’s summer reading program (see Summer Reading Programs).
+If your library doesn’t have one, create a reading program of your own for the neighborhood.
 Ask the reading specialist at your child’s school for ideas in helping your child through the summer–the one at our school will give us packets of information and activities geared toward the child’s level.
 Make a goal with your child to read so many minutes a day or so many books or pages for the summer with a prize at the end.

 • Find Books of Interest: There are so many interesting books out there.
 Your child will be more likely to read if he has books he is interested in.
 There are tons of book lists floating around the internet.
 You can search Amazon for books and read reviews.
-You can poll social media for books.
-I put favorites on Pinterest: I have Chapter Books for Boys and Chapter Books for Girls.
+You can poll social media for books your friends and family have loved.
+You can also find lots of book lists on this blog.

-• Read to Your Child: I know that summer has late nights and crazy schedules.
+• Read Aloud to Your Child: I know that summer has late nights and crazy schedules.
+That can make reading aloud at bedtime difficult.
 Think ahead to make sure your child is read to each day by you.
 It is beneficial to read even to children who are avid readers themselves.
 Have a consistent time each day to read to your child.
 If bedtime is crazy, see if you can get it in another part of your day.
-If you know you will be out late, have some books on tape/CD/mp3 to listen to in the car on the drive home.
+If you know you will be out late, have some audio books to listen to in the car on the drive home.
 You can make it work if you want to.

 See Preventing (or minimizing) Summer Setback for more on reading and summer setback.